Predicting Chicago Bears' Stat Leaders in 2017

 On paper, Prince Amukamara and Marcus Cooper, added via free agency, should represent an improvement for the Bears in pass coverage.
 Per Pro Football Focus, the former tallied five passes defensed last year, the latter six.
 Keep in mind encouraging slot corner Cre'Von LeBlanc had eight.

 Perhaps more interesting is safety.
 The aforementioned Demps defensed two but picked off six passes.
-Rookie Eddie Jackson seems to have a serious shot at starting next to him as a rookie and one of his most-talked about attributes is his range in coverage, so his putting up respectable numbers there seems a given if he wins out.
+Eddie Jackson seems to have a serious shot at starting next to him as a rookie and one of his most-talked about attributes is his range in coverage, so his putting up respectable numbers there seems a given if he wins out.

-Really, this is another tough spot to project.
+This is another tough spot to project, though.
 Random names like Kyle Fuller and Deiondre' Hall will even compete for snaps at safety and Fangio will do whatever it takes to put the best players on the field.

-This approach might lead to some odd final stats, but it'll undoubtedly be an improvement on a year ago—which is the general, respectable theme of the 2017 Bears as a whole.
+This approach might lead to some odd final stats, but it'll be an improvement on a year ago—which is the general, respectable theme of the 2017 Bears as a whole.

 All contract information courtesy of Spotrac unless otherwise specified.
 Stats courtesy of NFL.com.
 All advanced metrics courtesy of Pro Football Focus.